ignasgr/sudoku-image-solver/README.md

 </p>
 <br/>

-There are five constrains.
+There are five constraints.
 The first three correspond to the known rules of the puzzle, the last two are a consequence of our formulation.
 They are as follows:

 1. Each row must contain values 1-9, without repitition
 2. Each column must contain values of 1-9, without repitition